GoogleContainerTools/kaniko/README.md

 kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
 This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.

-We're currently in the process of building kaniko, so as of now it isn't production ready.
-Please let us know if you have any feature requests or find any bugs!

 - [Kaniko](#kaniko)
   - [How does kaniko work?](#how-does-kaniko-work)